Jacob Meyers Player Props: Astros vs. Braves

-Jacob Meyers -- 1-for-3 with a double and two RBI in his most recent game -- will be in action for the Houston Astros versus the Atlanta Braves, with Bryce Elder on the hill, on April 21 at 7:20 PM ET.
+After going 2-for-4 with an RBI in his last game, Jacob Meyers and the Houston Astros take on the Atlanta Braves (who will start Kyle Wright) at 7:20 PM ET on Saturday.

-He had a one-hit showing in his last game (1-for-3) against the Blue Jays.
+He racked up two hits (going 2-for-4 with an RBI) in his last game against the Braves.

 Jacob Meyers Game Info & Props vs. the Braves